-The following documents are referred to in the text2, except in relation to measurement transformers where one of the conditions, set out in Section 5.1, is met -
+The following documents are referred to in the $text^2$, except in relation to measurement transformers where one of the conditions, set out in Section 5.1, is met:-

-BS EN 50470 - 3 Electricity metering equipment (a.c.) - Part 3: Particular requirements - Static meters for active energy (class indexes A, B and C) BS EN/IEC 61869-4 Instrument transformers.
-Part 4: Additional requirements for combined transformers BS EN/IEC 62053-11 Electricity metering equipment (a.c.).
-Particular requirements.
-Electromechanical meters for active energy (classes 0.5, 1 and 2) BS EN/IEC 62053-22 Electricity metering equipment Particular requirements.
+BS EN/IEC 62053-22 Electricity metering equipment Particular requirements.
 Part 22: Static meters for AC active energy (classes 0.1S, 0.2S and 0.5S) BS EN/IEC 62053-23 Electricity metering equipment Particular requirements.
-Part 23: Static meters for reactive energy (classes 2 and 3) BS EN/IEC 62056-21 Electricity metering.
+Part 23: Static meters for reactive energy (classes 2 and 3) BS EN/IEC 62056-21 Electricity Metering.
 Data exchange for meter reading, tariff and load control.
-Direct local data exchange BS EN/IEC 61869-2 Instrument transformers.
+Direct local data exchange BS EN/IEC 61869-4 Instrument transformers.
+Part 4: Additional requirements for combined transformers BS EN/IEC 61869-2 Instrument transformers.
 Part 2: Additional requirements for current transformers BS EN/IEC 61869-3 Instrument transformers.
-Part 3: Additional requirements for inductive voltage transformers Balancing and Settlement Code Definitions, Section X; Annex X-1 and Section L and BSC Procedures Code of Practice Four Code of Practice for Calibration, Testing and Commissioning Requirements for Metering Equipment for Settlement Purposes BSC Procedures BSCP06, BSCP32, BSCP601 Electricity Act 1989 Schedule 7 as amended by Schedule 1 to the Competition and Services (Utilities) Act 1992.
+Part 3: Additional requirements for inductive voltage transformers Balancing and Settlement Code Section X; Annex X-1 and Section L and BSC Procedures Code of Practice Four Code of Practice for Calibration, Testing and Commissioning Requirements for Metering Equipment for Settlement Purposes BSC Procedures BSCP06, BSCP32, BSCP601

-2 Metering Equipment should be tested and stamped to the latest iteration of the applicable standard named in this document at the time of initial registration.
+2 Metering Equipment should be tested and stamped to the latest iteration of the applicable standard named in this document at the time of initial registration, except in relation to measurement transformers where one of the conditions, set out in Section 5.1, is met.